BasharAlbdour/M5A-Stretch-learning-curve/README.md

    interactions like tenure × contract type natively, and should push validation F1 meaningfully above the ~0.35 ceiling that logistic regression has hit.
-   This is exactly what Module 5 Week B addresses — and the learning curves here make the case for why it is the necessary next step."""
+   This is exactly what Module 5 Week B addresses — and the learning curves here make the case for why it is the necessary next step.